 Masters of Science Degree in Sociology

-On behalf of Valdosta State University and the Masters Degree in Sociology faculty, I want to welcome you to the program's web pages which contain usefull information about the degree program.
+On behalf of Valdosta State University and the Masters Degree in Sociology faculty, I want to welcome you to the program's web pages which contain useful information about the degree program.
 Since the beginning of the program in 1973, more than 450 graduates are practicing sociology and using their knowledge and skills to improve lives, communities, and society.
 The program is designed to prepare you to be a competent practitioner and scholar in applied and academic settings.
-Since 2005 the program has been accredited by The Commission on the Accreditation of Programs in Applied and Clinical Sociology.
-I believe the quality of the program is its most important strength with small classes, excellent instructors, and the opportunity to apply sociology.
+The quality of the program is its most important strength with small classes, excellent instructors, and the opportunity to apply sociology.
 The faculty interests are in applied research projects across such topics as community development and change, program evaluation, and assisting diverse, vulnerable groups.
 At the heart of the practice of sociology is its commitment to use the insights and methods of the discipline to solve problems and change lives.
-I welcome your questions and interest.
+We welcome your questions and interest.

 - Competence in sociological research and evaluation.